thetechnocrat-dev/sequentify/README.md

-# Sequentify API
+# Sequentify Web App
-Web app to align DNA sequences.
+A web app to align DNA sequences.